prometheus-operator/prometheus-operator/Documentation/proposals/202403-prometheus-operator-cli.md

 # Goals

-The main goal of this proposal is to create a new CLI tool to manage and operate Prometheus Operator resources.
+The main goal of this proposal is to reduce the manual effort and domain knowledge needed to manage and operate Prometheus Operator resources.

 # Non-Goals